Noroff-FEU-Assignments/project-exam-1-griphaugland/README.md

 - JavaScript

 ## Use code
-If you want to use to code you are welcome to clone the repo and play around with the project! :)
+If you want to use the code you are welcome to clone the repo and play around with the project! :)

  ## Contact
 If you want to get in touch, I can be reached through email: griphaugland@gmail.com